linkdniel/ruleoverself/epilogue.md

----
-layout: post
-title:  "Rule Over Self: Epilogue"
+# Rule Over Self: Epilogue
-categories:
-tags: syrus action
----

 “Rule your mind or it will rule you.”
 — Horace